private-compute-infra-toolkit/hats/client/README.md

 ## inbound_and_outbound networking mode:

-1. Create or edit a file in the prebuilt directory launcher_config.prototext and copy the following:
+1. Create or edit a file in the prebuilt directory launcher_config.txtpb and copy the following:

     ```